mockito/mockito-scala/README.md

 If you're in Scala 2.12 you'll probably want to add the compiler flag `-Ypartial-unification`, if you don't you risk some compile errors when trying to stub complex types using the idiomatic syntax

 ## Notes for 2.0.0
 We dropped support for Scala 2.11 and Java 8, as Mockito 5 dropped support for Java 8.
+Java 11 is now the minimum supported version.

 ## Notes for 1.13.6